Wiredista/launchpad/README.md

 ## 📋 Features

 Current features include:
-- Cards with custom titles, images, and links
+- Cards with custom titles, images, and links.
-- Admin panel to manage cards
-- Separate web interfaces for users and admins
+- Administrator panel for configuration and card management.
-- Admin authentication with custom password
+- Password protection on administrator panel.

 Future features may include:
 - Editing and reordering cards
-- Customizing the web interface
 - Easy backup and restore of data
-- Unified web interface for users and admins
 - Download favicon for links

 ## 📷 Screenshots